jHwls/myrmidex/README.md

 ## Installation

-Add to your list of test dependencies in `mix.exs`, optionally also including in dev if you want to be able to use:
+Add to your list of test dependencies in `mix.exs`, optionally also including in `dev` if you want to be able to use in IEx:

 ```elixir
 def deps do